fverdugo/fverdugo.github.io/research.md

 with several plugins that extend the functionality of the core repository.
 In particular, [GridapEmbedded.jl](https://github.com/gridap/GridapEmbedded.jl) is an extension that implements embedded FE methods.
-At this moment, it provides embedded methods based on classical ghost-penalty or methods based on AgFEM.
+At this moment, it provides embedded methods based on classical ghost-penalty or methods based on AgFEM, being the only known open source package to provide both types of methods.
 GridapEmmbedded.jl will be the basis to implement the new space-time methods since it is implemented in a dimension-implemented fashion allowing to consider 4D meshes in the future.